secwexen/security-playbooks/docs/getting-started/getting-started.md

 Review the applicable rule before using or modifying a playbook.

 Detection rules should be validated against approved datasets and test scenarios before being deployed into production security monitoring.

-## 8. Follow Responsible Use Requirements

-Security Playbooks is intended for educational, defensive, research, and authorized security-testing purposes.

-Before using any scenario, script, detection rule, or playbook:

-- ensure that the target environment is authorized;
-- define the permitted scope;
-- use controlled or approved test systems where appropriate;
-- protect credentials and sensitive information;
-- follow applicable security, privacy, and change-management requirements.

-Do not use repository content against systems, accounts, networks, or data without appropriate authorization.